Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: -0.19 : Proposed Baseline

 To adapt the model for our task, we appended a custom classification head that projects the learned visual features into output logits, corresponding to either 12 classes (for full multilingual classification) or 3 classes (a practical setting with Hindi, English, and one regional language at a time).

 We fine-tuned the model, including both the transformer backbone and the classification head, using the AdamW optimizer with a learning rate of $2 \times 10^{-4}$ and a batch size of 16 using BSTD-train set.
-This ViT-based approach consistently outperformed other configurations, demonstrating strong generalization in both script classification settings of the 3-way and 12-way scripts.
+This ViT-based approach consistently outperformed other configurations, demonstrating strong generalization in both 3-way and 12-way script classification settings.